-Anderson was pretty open for a serious broadcaster, talking to Howard about growing up a Vanderbilt, being gay, travelling to war-torn parts of the world, and CNN's little ratings problem.
+Anderson was pretty open for a serious broadcaster, talking to Howard about growing up a Vanderbilt, being gay, traveling to war-torn parts of the world, and CNN's little ratings problem.

 A BORN WORKER

 Anderson grew up in Manhattan, the son of Wyatt Emory Cooper and Gloria Vanderbilt, the railroad heiress who made a killing designing jeans.
 He grew up privileged, to say the least, but he refutes the internet claim that his mom was worth $200 million.
-Not that it matters at this point, began Anderson swears he's not getting a penny of it as an inheritance.
-Anderson claimed that he doesn't want any of his mom's money – and he's certainly made enough on his own – but Howard found it hard to believe.
+No matter what his mother's fortune is, Anderson swore he's not getting a penny of it as an inheritance.
+He claimed that he doesn't want any of his mom's money – and he's certainly made enough on his own – but Howard found it hard to believe.

 While growing up, Anderson was so freaked out that all the money was going to disappear, that he insisted on working from age 10.
 He became a child model, making $75/hour working for the likes of Ralph Lauren.
-At thirteen, a creepy guy offered Anderson $2,500 to have sex with him.
-Anderson declined, and left modelling entirely.
-'I thought [$2,500] was actually a little low.'
+At 13, a creepy guy offered Anderson $2,500 to have sex with him.
+Anderson declined, and left modlling entirely."'I thought [$2,500] was actually a little low," he told Howard.

 INSPIRATION FROM DESPAIR

-Anderson coped by becoming fearless, travelling to countries in crisis, and videotaping his experiences as stories for the high school news network Channel One.
+Anderson coped by becoming fearless, traveling to countries in crisis, and videotaping his experiences as stories for the high school news network Channel One.

 Anderson knew from age five that he was gay, but it took a while for him to come out publicly.
-He came out to the people in his personal life by college, but was reluctant to come out publicly.
-Not because he was ashamed, but because his work took him to dangerous parts of the world, where it was often illegal to be gay.
+He came out to the people in his personal life by college, but was reluctant to come out to the world at large, not because he was ashamed, but because his work took him to dangerous parts of the world where it was often illegal to be gay.
 He also felt that with the baggage of his family, he didn't need anything else that would define him.
 He wanted his work to define him.

-He's been with his partner, Ban Maisani, for five years and wasn't sure if they'd get married, but he did reluctantly admit that he loved him.
+He's been with his partner Benjamin Maisani for five years and wasn't sure if they'd get married, but he did reluctantly admit that he loved him.
 Anderson was very tight-lipped about his partner, but it sounded like they have a good relationship.
 However, he did hesitate when asked whether or not they have an open relationship.
-He finally answered by calling himself 'traditional'.
+He finally answered by calling himself "traditional."

 He also wouldn't divulge the size of his penis, but stressed that he'd never gotten any complaints.